JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

 ## Making predictions

 For classification with ``K`` classes, the classifier predicts a probability distribution of ``K`` classes.
 The hard prediction is the label with the highest probability.
-Using the terminology from above, the classifier output has the one-hot form, while the actual prediction has the one-cold form.
+Using the above terminology, the classifier output has the one-hot form, while the actual prediction has the one-cold form.

 The most common metric for evaluating classifiers is the accuracy defined by
 ```math
 \operatorname{accuracy} = \frac 1n\sum_{i=1}^n I(y_i = \hat y_i),
 ```
 where ``I`` is the characteristic (0/1) function which counts how often the argument is satisfied.
-With an abuse of notation, we use both the label ``y_i`` and the prediction ``\hat y_i`` as their one-cold representation.
+With abuse of notation, we use both the label ``y_i`` and the prediction ``\hat y_i`` in the one-cold representation.
 Therefore, accuracy measures the fraction of samples with correct predictions.

 ## Overfitting and regularization

-While large neural network may fit to arbitrary precision, this is usually not preferred and overfitting may occur.
-This is especially true for large network with more parameters than samples.
+While large neural networks may fit arbitrarily precisely, this is usually not preferred as overfitting may occur.
+This is especially true for large networks with more parameters than samples.

 ```@setup overfit
 using Plots